Seniors Getting Kicked Out of Assisted Living – It Can Happen

 If your senior has been told to leave, these basics help you make sure the facility isn’t trying to retaliate against complaints or get away with something illegal.

-• Facilities have to provide written notice to the resident and (if known) to a family member or legal representative.
+• Facilities must provide written notice to the resident and, if known, to a family member or legal representative.

-• Facilities have to document the reasons they are discharging the resident.
+• Facilities must document the reasons for discharging the resident.

 • In most situations, written notice has to be given at least 30 days before the discharge date.